liangzan/forewoman/README.md

 # Forewoman

 Forewoman is a Node.js port of [foreman](https://github.com/ddollar/foreman), with the added feature of hot code reloading.
-With credits to [node-supervisor](https://github.com/isaacs/node-supervisor) for inspiring the hot code reloading implementation.
+Credits to [node-supervisor](https://github.com/isaacs/node-supervisor) for inspiring the hot code reloading implementation.

 Export is not completed yet.
 It will be available from 0.2.x